Neon MCP server

 Option 2: Local MCP Server

-Add this to your client's mcp_config file:
+1. Add this configuration to your client's mcp_config file:

 {